adjust/corona_sdk/README.md

 end)
 ```

-It is always possible to activate the Adjust SDK by invoking the `setEnabled` with the parameter set to `true`.
+It is always possible to activate the Adjust SDK by invoking `setEnabled` with the parameter set to `true`.

 ### <a id="offline-mode"></a>Offline mode